KokoiRuby/service-identity-provider/README.md

 [Kubebuilder](https://book.kubebuilder.io/)

-### TODO...
+### TODO

+- Helm package
 - K8s AuthN
-- Thinking about moving root token to somewhere else...
+- Thinking about moving root token to somewhere safe...or simply just revoke it...
 - Certificate Renewal
-- Decouple config from
+- Decouple config from src
 - ++ more customizable fields for CR